Unbelievable (EMF song): Chart performance

 "Unbelievable" entered the top 10 in Belgium, Germany, Ireland, Luxembourg, the Netherlands, Norway, Spain, Sweden, Switzerland, and the United Kingdom.
 In the UK, it peaked at number three on the UK Singles Chart during its fifth week, spending two weeks at that position.
 The single was also a top-10 hit on the Eurochart Hot 100, peaking at number eight in December 1990.
 Outside Europe, "Unbelievable" was a top-20 hit in New Zealand while entering the top 10 in Australia.
 In the United States, the song appeared on four different Billboard charts, peaking at number one on the Hot 100, number nine on the Dance Club Play chart, number five on the 12-inch Singles Sales chart and number three on the Modern Rock Tracks chart.
 It also reached number one on the Cash Box Top 100.
 In Canada, "Unbelievable" reached number four on the RPM 100 Hit Tracks chart and number three on the RPM Dance chart.
+In West Asia, it became a top-20 hit in Israel, peaking at number 14 on 23 December 1990.
 The single earned a gold record in Australia, Canada and the US, as well as a silver record in the UK.